folke/trouble.nvim/README.md

-    indent_lines = true, -- add an indent guide below the fold icons auto_open = false, -- automatically open the list when you have diagnostics auto_close = false, -- automatically close the list when you have no diagnostics signs = {
+    indent_lines = true, -- add an indent guide below the fold icons auto_open = false, -- automatically open the list when you have diagnostics auto_close = false, -- automatically close the list when you have no diagnostics auto_preview = true, -- automatically preview the location of the diagnostic. <esc> to close preview and go back signs = {
         -- icons / text used for a diagnostic error = "",